kahon7586/dcard-git-oauth/README.md

 Everytime user scrolls to bottom, 10 issue will be loaded, and `No more data!` is shown when the final issue in repo is loaded. (see `useInfiniteScroll` and `IssueList.tsx`)

-If Issue list shows `Not Found`, make sure your enter the right repo path in setting.
+If Issue list shows `Repository is not specified!` or `Repository not found!`, make sure your enter the right repo path in setting.

 ##### Note that pull requests are currently included.